pubnub/c-core/freertos/README.md

 FreeRTOS(+TCP) Windows simulator:

 - `pubnub_sync_sample`: a "walk-through" of the "sync" interface (API)
+- `pubnub_callback_sample`: a "walk-through" of the "callback" interface

 So, to build the samples load the solution in the VisualStudio 2010 and build, or use `msbuild` from VisualStudio command prompt.